Understanding Homeschooling Laws in Colorado

 State Testing Requirements and Evaluation Options

 As a homeschooling parent in Colorado, it's important to understand the state's requirements for testing and evaluation.
-These assessments play a key role in monitoring your child's academic progress and ensuring they meet the educational standards.
 According to Colorado law, homeschooled students must undergo evaluations in grades 3, 5, 7, 9, and 11.
 You have two primary options for meeting this requirement:

 Nationally Standardized Achievement Tests: You can choose from several approved tests, including: